 And there was something about her expression.
 An intensity.
 A sense of urgency.
 Not like she was late for class, but more like she was about to miss out on something extraordinary.

 And at that moment, class ended.
 Ned clicked his pen shut, closed his notebook and rose.
-He would zigzag through the clusters of rising, walking, milling students, push and shove if necessary, but find his way to the nearest exit, quickly, and then pick up the scent.
+He would zigzag through the clusters of rising, walking, milling students, push and shove if necessary, but find his way to the nearest exit, quickly, and then pick up the scent of the Andrea clone.
 He made way for the door.

-The plump brunette showed a look of disappointment.
+The smitten brunette showed a look of disappointment.
 She stuck her foot out to trip him, like it was all perfectly accidental—just to get him to slow down a little, maybe take notice of her.
 But he hurdled over her leg without even glancing her way, flew out of the classroom.
-She furrowed her brow, mumbled something vulgar.
+She furrowed her brow, mumbled something with discouragement.

-The blonde led Ned around the corner of a two-story white building, where he was surprised to find a throng of students standing out in the street.
+The blonde led Ned around the corner of the four-story Albert B. Weaver Science – Engineering Library, where he was surprised to find a throng of students standing out in the street.
 It was like a protest gathering or something.
 But there was no shouting, no accusing fingers, no signs, and no banners.
-In fact, the crowd as a whole was rather solemn.
-Obviously this gathering had nothing to do with activism or political ideology.
+In fact, the crowd was rather solemn.
+Obviously, this gathering had nothing to do with activism or political ideology.
 Instead, as Ned soon discovered, it had to do with death—and the morbid desire to see it.

 The blonde finally broke through at the front of the crowd.
-Ned broke through too, right next to her, touching.
+Ned broke through too, right next to her.
 He was thrilled.
 He looked over at her.
-At first, his glance was casual, but then for some reason it seemed safe just to continue staring.
+At first, his glance was casual, but then for some reason it seemed safe to just continue staring.
 Her nose was small, straight, sloped.
 She had pleasant lips, slightly moist, painted red.
 And friendly blue eyes made vehement by tense eyebrows.
-She looked exactly like Andrea—or at least how he remembered she looked.
+She looked exactly like Andrea—or at least how he remembered she looked—and how she would look now.
 Amazing...